jaylenw/nota/Readme.md

 --------------------------------------------------------------------------------

 Special Thanks to [@julianpoy](https://github.com/julianpoy) for making the foundation of this express app.
 This code base was derived from [here](https://github.com/julianpoy/jaylenBackend).
+Special Thanks to [@cheriejw](https://github.com/cheriejw) for providing Nota's logo.

 Made with ♥ in Los Angeles & Long Beach CA.